Battle of Łódź (1914): Background

 On 1 November, Paul von Hindenburg was appointed commander of the two German armies on the Eastern Front.
-His Eighth Army was defending East Prussia.
-Knowing Silesia would be invaded on 14 November, Hindenburg and Ludendorff decided not to meet the attack head-on, but to seize the initiative by shifting their Ninth Army north by railway to the border south of the German fortress at Thorn, where they were reinforced with two corps transferred from Eighth Army.
-The enlarged Ninth Army would then attack the Russian right flank, cutting Łódź off from Warsaw, and eliminating any troops thus encircled.
-In ten days Ninth Army was moved north by running 80 trains every day.
+His 8th Army was defending East Prussia.
+Knowing Silesia would be invaded on 14 November, Hindenburg and Ludendorff decided not to meet the attack head-on, but to seize the initiative by shifting their 9th Army north by railway to the border south of the German fortress at Thorn, where they were reinforced with two corps transferred from 8th Army.
+The enlarged 9th Army would then attack the Russian right flank, cutting Łódź off from Warsaw, and eliminating any troops thus encircled.
+In ten days 9th Army was moved north by running 80 trains every day.

 Battle

-On 11 November, Mackensen's German Ninth Army I and XXV Reserve Corps struck at the V Siberia Corps of Rennenkampf's First Army, located near Włocławek on the left bank of the Vistula, before they could prepare defensive positions.
-The German XX Corps advanced on Lubraniec so as to attack the V Siberian Corps flank.
-Rennenkampf was refused permission to send his VI Siberian Corps from Wyszogród to the aid of the V Siberian Corps, who had to retreat.
-On 12 November, a gap formed between the Russian II and V Siberian Corps, as the V Siberian Corps was forced to retreat to the southeast, which Mackensen took advantage of on 13 November.
-On 14 November, Mackensen ordered his entire German Ninth Army to advance, with his XI Corps attacking the Russian XXIII Corps northern flank, his XVII and XX Corps engaging the Russian II Corps, and his I Reserve Corps was to capture Łowicz, while containing the VI Siberian Corps.
+On 11 November, Mackensen's German 9th Army I and XXV Reserve Corps struck at the 5th Siberian Army Corps of Rennenkampf's 1st Army, located near Włocławek on the left bank of the Vistula, before they could prepare defensive positions.
+The German XX Corps advanced on Lubraniec so as to attack the 5th Siberian Army Corps flank.
+Rennenkampf was refused permission to send his 6th Siberian Army Corps from Wyszogród to the aid of the 5th Siberian Army Corps, who had to retreat.
+On 12 November, a gap formed between the Russian 2nd and 5th Siberian Army Corps, as the 5th Siberian Army Corps was forced to retreat to the southeast, which Mackensen took advantage of on 13 November.
+On 14 November, Mackensen ordered his entire German 9th Army to advance, with his XI Corps attacking the Russian 23rd Army Corps northern flank, his XVII and XX Corps engaging the Russian 2nd Army Corps, and his I Reserve Corps was to capture Łowicz, while containing the 6th Siberian Army Corps.
 Yet, the Russians were still unaware of the German force attacking them, as they started their invasion of Silesia.
-On 15 November, the Germans captured Kutno, and on 16 November, crossed the Bzura, while Scheidemann ordered his Russian I and IV Corps to retreat towards Łódź.
+On 15 November, the Germans captured Kutno, and on 16 November, crossed the Bzura, while Scheidemann ordered his Russian 1st and 4th Army Corps to retreat towards Łódź.
 As the German XX Corps captured Stryków, the XXV Reserve Corps captured Brzeziny on 18 November, while XX and XVII engaged the defenses of Łódź.
-The Russian Fifth Army's XIX and V Corps were ordered north to Skierniewice, in support of Second Army's left flank.
-It was Plehve's Russian Fifth Army which prevented German encirclement of Łódź from the south.
-In the interim, Rennenkampf's Russian First Army remained stationary, content to guard the approach to Warsaw.
+The Russian 5th Army's 19th and 5th Army Corps were ordered north to Skierniewice, in support of 2nd Army's left flank.
+It was Plehve's Russian 5th Army which prevented German encirclement of Łódź from the south.
+In the interim, Rennenkampf's Russian 1st Army remained stationary, content to guard the approach to Warsaw.